Columbia, Virginia

 Columbia, formerly known as Point of Fork, is a village and census designated place in Fluvanna County, Virginia, United States, at the confluence of the James and Rivanna rivers.
 Following a referendum, Columbia was dissolved as an incorporated town - until that time, it was the smallest in Virginia - on July 1, 2016.
 As of the 2010 census, the town's population was 83, up from 49 at the 2000 census.

 Columbia is part of the Charlottesville Metropolitan Statistical Area.
-It is on the border between Fluvanna County and Goochland County.
+It is on the border between Fluvanna County and Goochland County, and across the river from Cumberland County.